- How should doctors conduct themselves morally?

 The backgrounds of the academic staff provide a variety of perspectives in the humanities and health, which helps students to reflect on current ethical issues in medicine, biology, health care, and the broader issues of environmental ethics.

-Centre staff are also responsible for teaching one of the most extensive programs in medical ethics of any medical school in the world, and also ethics courses in the undergraduate programmes of pharmacy, physiotherapy, oral health, and midwifery.
+Centre staff are also responsible for teaching one of the most extensive programmes in medical ethics of any medical school in the world, and also ethics courses in the undergraduate programmes of pharmacy, physiotherapy, oral health, and midwifery.

 The Centre has developed a network of links with other research centres and attracts numerous overseas scholars and postgraduate students.